-With an area of 1655 sq.km, Sarpang Dzongkhag is located in the central part of southern Bhutan with an elevation ranging from 200 meters to 3600 meters above the sea level.
-It shares a border with Assam state of India with direct contact with Kokrajhar and Chirang districts.
-Internally, Sarpang shares a border with Zhemgang in the east, Tsirang in the west and Trongsa to the north.
-The Dzongkhag's population of 49,439 (of which 49.54% are female) people from 10,388 households are spread across 12 gewogs, 61 chiwogs and a Thromde A with more concentration in Gelephu Thromde followed by Gelephu and Dekililng Gewogs.
-The least populated is the Tareythang Gewog with only 491 people.
+With an area of 1655 sq.km, Sarpang Dzongkhag is located in the south central part of Bhutan with an elevation ranging from 200 meters to 3600 meters above the sea level.
+It shares a border with Assam state of India in direct contact with Kokrajhar and Chirang districts.
+Internally, it shares border with Zhemgang in the east, Tsirang in the west and Trongsa to the north.
+The Dzongkhag's population of 48,095 (of which 49.54% are female) people from 10,388 households are spread across 12 Gewog (blocks), 61 Chiwogs (sub-blocks) and a Thromde (Municipal Administration).
+The population concentration is more in Gelephu Thromde followed by Gelephu and Dekililng Gewogs.
+The least populated is the Tareythang Gewog with only 1024 people.

 Brief History as an Administrative Center

 In 1975, the District Administration was shifted to Gelephu where the old Dungkhag Office now stands.
-However, the people of Shompangkha submitted a relook into the decision of shifting and establishment of a zonal office for Zone III in Gelephu.
+However, the people of Shompangkha submitted for a relook into the decision of shifting the offices of the Dzongkhag administration.
 Hence, the Dzongkhag Administration was brought back to Shompangkha and the Dungkhag (sub-district) administration was created in Gelephu.
 In order to reach the service at the people’s door step, the Dungkhag administration was shifted to Umling in 2019.

 Behind the Name: The Meaning and History of Sarpang

-Neither the paying of taxes to Paro Penlop nor the institution of Lotsham Chichab is the beginning of history for Sarpang.
-Actually, Sarpang can take pride in the beginning of the history of the advent of Tantrayana Buddhism in Bhutan that is associated with Guru Rinpoche.
-The term Shompangkha, which can be loosely translated as “leaves over the meadows,” dates back to the entry of Guru Rinpoche into Bhutan enroute to Bumthang in 746 AD to mediate between Sindhu Raja and Naoche who were then a warring factions.
+Neither the paying of taxes to Paro Penlop nor the institution of Lotsham Chichab is the beginning of the history for Sarpang.
+Sarpang infact takes pride as the starting point of the history of the advent of Tantrayana Buddhism in Bhutan that is associated with Guru Rinpoche.
+The term Shompangkha which can be loosely translated as “leaves over the meadows,” dates back to the time when Guru Rinpohce entered into Bhutan enroute to Bumthang in 746 AD to mediate between Sindhu Raja and Naoche who were then a warring factions.
 The area where Pelri Sangchen Yoeselchoeling Zangdokpelri now stands is said to be the site from where the name of the place as “Shompangkha” emerged.
-It is narrated that the people of Sarpang made a cushion with leaves over a meadow where Guru Rinpoche was made to sit and served tea when he entered Bhutan from India.
-The derivation of the terminology “Shompangkha” according to the Department of Culture was confirmed by His Holiness Dudjom Jigdrel Yeshey Dorji (1904-1987) who possessed clairvoyance to see through past, present and future lives is said to have confirmed the story behind the derivation of the nomenclature.
+It is narrated that the people of the area made a cushion with leaves on a meadow where Guru Rinpoche was made to sit and served tea during his entry.
+His Holiness Dudjom Jigdrel Yeshey Dorji (1904-1987) who possessed clairvoyance to see through past, present and future lives is said to have confirmed the story behind the derivation of the nomenclature.

-While it is unclear as to when the Dzongkhag was named Sarpang and why it was decided to adopt that name, it too has a background story as to how the name Sarpang came into being.
+Though it is unclear as to when the Dzongkhag was named Sarpang and why it was decided to adopt that name, it too has a background story as to how the name was derived.
 The Department of Culture states Sarpang as a combination of two Sanskrit words – “Sar” and “Bang.”
 Sar is interpreted as a person in meditation and Bang as disturbed.
-As the Sarpang comparatively has temperate climatic conditions than the Indian plains, a religious Indian person was said to have meditated at a cave called Duvar, but he was disturbed by the negative forces thereby giving forth the term Sarbang.
+As the Sarpang comparatively has temperate climatic conditions than the Indian plains, a religious Indian was said to have meditated at a cave called Duvar, but he was disturbed by the negative forces thereby giving forth the term Sarbang.
 Later the term deteriorated to Sarpang.

-It is our belief that there could be numerous sacred places – both religious and historical - given that there is evidence that Guru Rinpoche and Sindhu Raja had travelled through Sarpang.
-Therefore, more research is required to unveil such associated stories from where we could not only draw our beliefs and values but to connect ourselves with the past.
+People that there could be numerous sacred places – both religious and historical - given that there is sufficient evidence that Guru Rinpoche and Sindhu Raja had travelled through Sarpang.

-As much as the Dzongkhag is advantageous being located at the border, we too have challenges confronting us in many aspects.
-We are therefore on a constant move to overshadow the following challenges:
+As much as the Dzongkhag is advantageous being located at foothills and border with India, we have challenges confronting us in many aspects.